NOC-MSM/CDFTOOLS/README.md

  * When relevant, the switch `-vvl` indicates that the vertical metrics is time-varying.
 Therefore, CDFTOOLS assume that the vertical metrics is saved in the same file than the data.

 #### Support for CMIP6 naming convention
- * When the code is compiled with CPP key key_CMIP6 set, the default variable names are taken form modcdfnames_CMIP6.h90 instead of the standard DRAKKAR names.
+ * When the code is compiled with CPP key key_CMIP6 set, the default variable names are taken from modcdfnames_CMIP6.h90 instead of the standard DRAKKAR names.

 #### Simplification
  * The codes have been cleaned for obsolescences.
 Coding rules were reinforced.